 If the optimization excludes a document, the following results are possible:

-For conceptual indexes, the data source is the collection of documents to be clustered, categorized, or returned in a concept query.
+The data source is the collection of documents to be clustered, categorized, or returned in a concept query.
 The data source is typically larger than the training data source.
 There are fewer documents culled from the data source.

 Use the following settings when creating a saved search to use as a data source: